plamenstoynev/Python/README.md

-Hello here you can see my journey in Machine Learning using Python
+Hello there you can see my journey in Machine Learning using Python